ChrisDuffley/stationPlaylist/addoninternals.md

 	3. For all other values, NVDA will assume the last window found is the Studio window (held in fg variable) and return it.
 4. Back at the focus to Studio script, NVDA will either announce if Studio is minimized or switch to the foreground window returned by the fetch window function (fg.SetFocus).

 In 2017, this has been simplified to use SetForegroundWindow Windows API function with the handle to the Studio window being the only required parameter.
 Not only this simplified this routine significantly, it also improved performance of this command.
+This became the basis for letting NVDA switch to Studio when an encoder is connected (see the next section).

 One side effect was difficulty in determining if Studio window is minimized, hence the clue was seeing if NVDA says "unavailable".
 In 2020, focus to Studio routine was refined to look for visibility of Studio window, and if not visible, present an error message.
 One can then go to system tray and restore Studio window.